'Potter' audio books pass million mark

 October 30, 2003 at 1:47 PM ET

-grae Wizard News (via U TV)
+Wizard News (via U TV)

-If you thought only the Harry Potter books were popular, you may be surprised at the popularity of the audio versionsopens in new window.
+If you thought only the Harry Potter books were popular, you may be surprised at the popularity of the audio versions

 The Harry Potter yarns have become the first literary series to sell more than a million audio books in the UK, the BBC said today.